retaildevcrews/ngsa-asb/spikes/argo-cd/README.md

 kubectl apply -f spikes/argo-cd/manifests/argo-ngsa-app.yaml
 ```

+- Rollbacks cannot be performed against an application with automated sync enabled

 ## Step 3:  Target Multiple Clusters

 You can use ArgoCD to deploy and manage applications across different clusters without having to install ArgoCD in each cluster manually.